 New Earth has developed technology specifically for the treatment of municipal solid waste (MSW) and other similar wastes.
 Local authorities and commercial businesses alike are under increasing pressure to reduce their reliance on landfill disposal, increase recycling rates and move to a low-carbon economy:

-The New Earth process for the treatment of residual waste utilises mechanical biological treatment (MBT) to help assist in meeting these targets.
+The New Earth process for the treatment of residual waste utilises mechanical biological treatment (MBT) and energy recovery to help assist in meeting these targets.

 The principal aims of New Earth’s technology is to extract recyclable materials where they exist and stabilise the biodegradable fraction, diverting waste away from landfill and reducing exposure to landfill tax.
 Additionally, the process is capable of the preparation of a refuse-derived fuel (RDF) for use in renewable energy schemes.
+New Earth commissioned its first energy recovery facility at Avonmouth in 2013.
 This fuel is produced in support of the principles of the waste hierarchy – recycling where suitable opportunities exist before the recovery of energy is employed.
-Overall the process can deliver rates of landfill diversion in excess of 80% for residual waste streams.
+Overall the process can deliver rates of landfill diversion in excess of 90% for residual waste streams.

 The proven ability of our MBT technology is supported by effective environmental controls that include robust emissions management and comprehensive treatment capabilities.